GoodNotes/interviews/recruiter.md

 We might ask you to go through the presentation with us.
 The entire presentation should be 5-10 minutes long, supported by a deck, and allowing around 15 minutes for questions.
 We don’t expect you to put in more than 4 hours into preparing and creating the deck.

 ### Grading & Submission
 You’ll be graded on presentation skills, research skills, work culture sensitivity, prioritisation skills and audience-oriented mindset.
-Please share the deck to careers@goodnotes.com We will arrange a time for presentation upon receiving the deck.
+Please submit your assignment [here](https://airtable.com/shr2eaeRTGbYJBI5e).
+We may or may not arrange a time for presentation upon receiving the deck.